Cape Town to London on Crystal Serenity

 Lively, engaging and interactive, Ocean Views will feature panels of distinguished ambassadors, professors, foreign correspondents, four-star generals and other veteran strategists to debate current events and global issues.
 From both sides of the proverbial aisle, world affairs experts will square off on defense policies, international conflicts and even geographical illiteracy.

 Our innovative series of complimentary interactive classes created to enhance our guests quality of life in the areas of Arts & Entertainment, Business & Technology, Lifestyle & Wellness.
 Guests receive a certificate of completion at the end of the curriculum.

 Passport To Music presented by Yamaha and Crystal Cruises.
-Instructor TBA introduces adult beginners to the joy and satisfaction of playing the keyboard in a fun and non-intimidating atmosphere.
+Instructor Debbie Skinner (Portland, OR) introduces adult beginners to the joy and satisfaction of playing the keyboard in a fun and non-intimidating atmosphere.
 Tradition and technology meet in harmony to create this hands-on learning experience using Yamaha's exciting keyboards.
 Passport To Music is designed for those with little or no previous keyboard experience.

 Yamaha World Cruise Comprehensive is a course designed for those with prior experience and will explore a variety of musical topics throughout the 2014 World Cruise.
 This sailing’s topic, The Finishing Touches will cover embellishments, tips and tricks for sounding like a pro, stand up to stage fright, repertoire/individual goals (continued) and the Grand Finale Showcase.

 Get your creative juices flowing using a variety of media in classes taught by our specially trained Odyssey Art at Sea instructor Marlene Batoff (Sunny Isles Beach, FL).